-You have activated the linear scaling for the process tag "Process_Tag_1".
-This value ranges for the process and the tag have been set.
-The value range of the process value [-20...20] is displayed as a value range for the process tag [0...100].
+You have activated linear scaling for the "Process\Tag\1" process tag.
+The value ranges for the process and the tag are set.
+The value range of the process value [-20...20] is displayed as value range of the process tag [0...100].

-In the next steps, you will create an internal tag for the "Quick_Start" project.
+In the next steps, you will create an internal tag for the "Quick\Start" project.